 A bushy shrub to small tree capable of reaching 6 m tall and a spread to 4 m in the wild.

 It is found naturally on sand deposits and sandstone in dry sclerophyll woodlands and gully forests and ridgetop woodlands as well as coastal heaths and shrublands where it can dominate and form dense impenetrable stands.
 It is also found on heavier clayey soils or where clay has infiltrated sand and sandstone deposits, and can grow in swampy wet conditions.
-It is found mainly along the coast and into the Blue Mountains, north from Jervis Bay, to south-east Queensland.
+It is found mainly along the coast and into the Blue Mountains (Katoomba-Lithgow and east of Kandos-area), north from Jervis Bay, to south-east Queensland (Tweed Heads).

-The leaves are alternate to pseudo-whorled, heavily clustered along the stems, linear, to 20 mm long and only 1-2 mm wide, dark green above and lower surface much paler with dense hairs.
+Banksia spp. have simple leaves, mainly alternate to pseudo-whorled to whorled.
+In this species, they are heavily clustered along the stems, linear, to 20 mm long and only 1-2 mm wide, dark green above and lower surface much paler with dense hairs.
 The leaf apex is distinctively toothed or notched, which helps when identifying seedlings and small plants.

 The inflorescences of banksias are generally referred to as spikes or a spike-like structure which consists of fused racemes of paired flowers (hence it gets referred to as a conflorescence).
 There can be 100s of flowers in each spike.
 The flowers of banksias have 4 tepals (petals or sepals) in a tubular formation, 4 anthers hidden inside and an elongated carpel (female part) where the style extends outwards forming the edge of the spike (somewhat similar to individual grevillea and hakea flowers).